aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 ## Exercise #1 - Simple Map
 Now it's your turn!
-In our fictitious scenario, each environment has a seperate ssh key to access it.
-Each key has a title of the form `{Environment}-key`.
-For example, the key for the dev environment is `dev-key` Add a new property, `KeyName`, that uses a map to determine the key name from the `Environment Parameter`.
+You might have noticed our map is missing the most important environment, Production!

-A template to get you started is available at `code/40-cloudformation-features/05-lab04-Mapping.yaml`
+Add this environment to the template.
+The Environment name is `Production`.
+The instance type is `t3.small` A template to get you started is available at `code/40-cloudformation-features/05-lab04-Mapping.yaml`

 {{%expand "Need a hint?" %}}
-1. Add an `KeyName` property to the `EC2Instance` in the resource section.
-2. Try adding a second level key to the existing map to specify the different key names.
+2. Try adding a third top level key to represent `Production` to the existing map.
-3. Reference that key with the `Fn::FindInMap`
+2. Add a second level key that matches the other two environments.
+3. Make sure the value is `t3.small`.
 {{% /expand%}}

 {{%expand "Expand to see the solution" %}}